MatthewDarnell/DungeonSeeker/README.md

-# Sample Hardhat Project
+# Simple POC For implementing TTRPG rules on Solidity

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project is a POC, it allows for a GM to create a campaign, add characters to the party, give items, roll for damage, etc.

-Try running some of the following tasks:
+See the unit tests in `test/` for examples.

 ```shell
 npx hardhat help